classgraph/classgraph/README.md

 /**
  * Returns a list of classes on the classpath that have the specified
  * annotation.
-Should be called after scan(), and returns matching classes
+Should be called after .scan(), and returns matching classes
  * whether or not a ClassAnnotationMatchProcessor was added to the scanner
- * before the call to scan().
+ * before the call to .scan().
 Does not call the classloader on the matching
  * classes, just returns their names.
  *
  * @param annotation